Sausage salad with rocket, apple, new potatoes and bacon, a hearty and delicious main course salad that makes a perfect light meal.

 I made this with some pork and Bramley apple sausages but any pork sausages would work equally well.

 Anything from plain old breakfast bangers through to something with a little more pop like a Lincolnshire sausage or Cumberland sausage.
+You could also use beef sausages as I do in my sausage curry!

 Can I use onions in place of shallots?